 Try filling your sensory tray with uncooked rice, a few drops of vanilla essence and a selection of mixing and pouring elements and watch as your child explores.
 You can add little animal figurines, cupcake patty pans, muffin trays and scoops.
 Even adults can enjoy the relaxing therapeutic process of running rice through their hands!

-Try emptying 3 canisters of shaving foam gel into your tray (cheapest is fine), along with a few drops of food colouring and a drop of peppermint essential oil for a sensory delight!
+This one is probably best done outside for a quick clean up afterwards.
+Try emptying three canisters of shaving foam gel into your tray (cheapest is fine), along with a few drops of food colouring and a drop of peppermint essential oil for a sensory delight!
 Watch as your child explores with their hands and even their feet.
 You might want to have a hose nearby for this one when they’re ready to be finished for a quick and easy clean up… or you could even do the activity in the bath!